Why Does Everything Seem Darker in One Eye?

 The American Optometric Association (AOA) does note that as you age, colors may appear more faded and unclear.
 This is because your eye lens may change color itself.
 But is getting older the only reason behind color changes in your vision?
 No, it’s not.

 So, why does everything seem darker in one eye?
-Let’s discuss.
+Let’s discuss this.

 Why does everything seem darker in one eye?